Table of Contents

 Well in most cases you would have already gotten the chance to clarify these out, but if you did not, then this is a good opportunity.

 Is the university linked to any local, national or international businesses or organizations?
 Are any of these industries in the field you’re studying in?
 Does the University have a Career development department?
 Is it possible to complete work experience or practical work as part of your course?
 Let’s be clear about one thing, No direct questions about job opportunities!
-This is not welcomed and therefore you must be graceful about how you explore options about your long-term goals and plans.
+This is not welcomed, and therefore, you must be graceful about how you explore options for your long-term goals and plans.